Shih-Li Kow

 Shih-Li Kow is a Malaysian writer born in 1968.
+She is best known for short story collections, including Ripples and Other Stories (2008) and her award-winning novel The Sum of Our Follies (2014).

+Biography

 Kow holds a degree in chemical engineering, and resides in Kuala Lumpur with her son and extended family.
 Her book Ripples and Other Stories was shortlisted for the 2009 Frank O'Connor International Short Story Award.